How do customers want to pay for their household energy bills?

 Why should energy suppliers cater to preferred payment methods?

-Introducing new payment methods, as well as managing and maintaining these options can be a complex, costly and time-consuming process, especially for a large or scaling business.
+Introducing new payment methods and managing and maintaining these options can be a complex, costly and time-consuming process, especially for a large or scaling business.
 However, by offering payment methods that suit a wider range of existing or potential customers your business will be able to retain and win more customers.

 By offering preferred payment methods to your customers you will reduce friction in the payment process, making their buying experience smoother.
 Nonetheless, if you don’t offer a preferred payment method, you run the risk of payers dropping out of the payment process and going to a competitor that does offer their preferred payment.

-Although Direct Debit is preferred by most consumers, it’s important to consider the benefits Direct Debit could have for your business as a payment method.
-Direct Debit is a pull-based method, meaning you have control of when you collect payments from your customers and can easily be automated.
+Although bank debit is preferred by most consumers, it’s important to consider the benefits bank debit could have for your business as a payment method.
+Bank debit is a pull-based method, meaning you have control of when you collect payments from your customers and can easily be automated.

-As a bank-to-bank payment method, Direct Debit avoids the costly transaction fees associated with credit cards and Direct Debit typically has a lower payment failure rate - which often becomes involuntary churn - than many of the other payment options.
+As a bank-to-bank payment method, bank debit avoids the costly transaction fees associated with credit cards and bank debit typically has a lower payment failure rate - which often becomes involuntary churn - than many of the other payment options.

-As an energy business, it’s likely that you will need to collect one-off payments for account top-ups or chasing failed payments.
-Although you can collect one-off payments with Direct Debit, it can be a painful experience for both the consumer and the merchant.

-That’s why we developed Instant Bank Pay.
-You can now collect one-off payments with an instant bank-to-bank payment powered by open banking.
-Instant Bank Pay empowers recurring revenue businesses to collect one-off payments in conjunction with Direct Debit.
-Providing a seamless experience for customers with all the benefits of a bank-to-bank payment.

 Does being more customer-centric in your payments strategy pay off?

-By being customer-centric and catering to consumer preference to pay by Direct Debit, your business could reap many benefits including; improved customer acquisition, retention and efficiencies in your payment operations, giving your business a competitive advantage.
+By being customer-centric and catering to consumer preference to pay by bank debit, your business could reap many benefits including; improved customer acquisition, retention and efficiencies in your payment operations, giving your business a competitive advantage.

-“We’re adding an average of 1,500 customers every month, with 100% of them using GoCardless.
-We’re confident that GoCardless can continue to comfortably handle all of our payment needs no matter how much we continue to grow.”
-Yorkshire Energy

 For a deeper dive into which method(s) consumers choose to pay for their household bills across the globe, read our report: Consumer Payment Preferences in 2021.